 At its October 20 meeting, UCAG approved the following amendment to the Bylaws for Academic Governance in order to resolve the tension between the various sections of the Bylaws:

 2.2.5.1.
-Each College Advisory Committee shall ensure that at least two of its members are members of the Faculty Senate, selecting—if necessary—from among the college representatives to the University Council one person to serve as an ex-officio member, without vote, of the College Advisory Committee.
+Each College Advisory Committee shall ensure that at least two of its members (including its chairperson) are members of the Faculty Senate, selecting—if necessary—one person from among the college representatives to the Faculty Senate to serve as an ex-officio member, without vote, of the College Advisory Committee.
 See 3.3.1.2.1.